Matthias-Gille/tmp/tmp.md

 #Headline 1
 ##HEadline 2

+After the first weeks with git we made a small recap and decided a few things that you find in this guide.
+If you need more information in general regarding the usage of git we have found a great video course called "version control for designers".
+The course was done by Adria Jimenez a XING engineer/designer from Barcelona.
+You can find it at the bottom of the page.

 ## Organizations (Teams)

 Each UX team should have an own team space inside our XING enterprise account.
 In GitHub these spaces are called organizations.
 You can create one in your settings section (top right corner) under: settings > organizations.